Jiangjiawei2/code-of-SESD/README.md

 We are committed to promoting openness and reproducibility in our research field.

-The complete, runnable code for this project, including all necessary scripts, utilities, and the fine-tuned model checkpoints specifically for MRI (Magnetic Resonance Imaging) tasks, will be made publicly available on a code hosting platform (e.g., GitHub) upon the formal conclusion of the peer-review process for the associated academic publication.
+The complete, runnable code for this project, including all necessary scripts, utilities, and the fine-tuned model checkpoints specifically for MRI and CT tasks, will be made publicly available on GitHub.

-At that time, we will provide clear instructions and resources to ensure that the research community can smoothly access and run the code, and reproduce our experimental results.

 Thank you for your understanding and patience.